DataDog/datadog-agent/docs/dev/contributing.md

 ### Squash your commits

-Please rebase your changes on `master` and squash your commits whenever possible, it keeps history cleaner and it's easier to revert things.
+Please rebase your changes on `main` and squash your commits whenever possible, it keeps history cleaner and it's easier to revert things.
 It also makes developers happier!